salahnomad/salahnomad.github.io/content/ai-future/olive-tree-oracle/index.md

   - question: "What if I don't have a rich cultural heritage to draw from?"
     answer: "**Your 'cultural context' is whatever makes your perspective unique.** It could be your professional experience, regional background, personal values, or even the specific challenges you've overcome.
 The key is providing the AI with the context that shapes your worldview.
 I've helped people from all backgrounds apply this framework by helping them identify their unique 'soil' to nourish."

-# --- STRUCTURED DATA ---
 structured_data:
-  framework_type: "AIEthicsFramework"
+  article_type: "Framework"
   difficulty: "Intermediate"
   time_commitment: "7Days"
   cultural_origin: "Mediterranean"
   prerequisites: "Basic AI tool experience"
   estimated_improvement: "Transformed AI from data tool to cultural partner"

-# --- FRAMEWORKS ---
 frameworks:
-  primary: "olive-tree-oracle"
+  primary: "Olive Tree Oracle"
   category: "ai-ethics"
   related:
-    - "weavers-prompt"
-    - "how-to-use-ai-like-a-scholar"
+    - "Weaver's Prompt"
-    - "chatgpt-darija-journey"
+    - "Zellige Thinking"
   cross_topic:
-    - "zellige-blueprint"
-    - "hammam-principle"
-    - "art-of-seeing"
+    - "Rooted Nomadism"

-# --- SEO STRATÉGIQUE ---
 sitemap:
   priority: 0.9
 breadcrumb: "AI & The Future › Ethics"